zhinst/zhinst-toolkit/examples/nodetree.md

 Setting up an experiment normal requires setting a couple of nodes to the correct value.
 Since every call operation triggers an individual message to the data server, this can take a noticeable amount of time.
-To avoid this LabOne® offers an api functionality called transactional set.
+To avoid this LabOne® offers an API functionality called transactional set.
 This functionality enables the user to bundle multiple set commands into a single command/message.
 In zhinst.toolkit the functionality of a transactional set is wrapped in a context manager (``with`` statement).
 Every set operation within this context will be buffered